comp426-2023-spring/a99-TeamNoTeam/docs/meeting_notes.md

     - Catherine: complete wireframes for the UI, start writing some of the HTML/CSS files?
 - Decided to meet on Tues (pending confirmation)
 - Postponed name decision to next week when we are all together

+# Meeting #3: Tues, April 4th
+- Updated each other on our tasks since the last meeting
+- Decided to name our website HeelMeals!
+- Decided we will not be using Angular and we will only use Node.js
+- Decided on next steps to have done before next Thursday's meeting
+    - All: Finish stories 1 and 2 (full stack)
+    - Bailey: Initiate the project and set up some file structures
+    - Catherine: Add stories to project board
+    - Sadie: Add documentation for the routes added for stories 1 and 2